 A CFA judge presenting Silkencats Utopia.
 [June 1997]

-CH Silkencats Keep The Moment
+GRC Silkencats Keep The Moment

 has gorgeous deep blue eyes and a beautiful almost-white coat so hard to get